luciano-fiandesio/beanborg/README.md

 #### indexes

-The `indexes` section of the configuration file allows to configure how to map each CSV "column" (or index) to the information required to parse and import the data.
+The `indexes` section of the configuration file allows to map each CSV "column" (or index) to the information required to parse and import the data.
 In other words, each option is used by Beanborg to determine where the `date` or `amount` of each transaction is located on the CVS file.

 Note that the first index starts from `0`.